bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Responsive design has multiple distinct layout for different screen sizes.

 2. Describe what it means to be mobile first vs desktop first.

+mobile first means that you design for mobile screens first and then work your way up.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+it makes it easy and simple to design since default font size is 16px.

 4. How would you describe preprocessing to someone new to CSS?

+preprocessing makes it easy to handle and manipulate large and complex systems.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+favorite - variables.

+Trouble - Parametric Mixin

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.